whitneyburton/portfolios/students/1611-front/kyle-zucker/20170112-kyle-zucker-m1.markdown

 * [Link](https://zkc.github.io/KZ-comp-challenge-2/)
 * [GitHub URL](https://github.com/zkc/KZ-comp-challenge-2)

 A lovely example of CSS.
-I'm fond of the side-scrolling navagation icons on the top.
+I'm fond of the side-scrolling navigation icons on the top.
 I finally started to feel comfortable with positioning and flex-box after this project.

 #### Number Guesser